ACrazyTown/crazybot/README.md

  "TOKEN":"MyToken"
 }
 ```
-After specifying the JSON file, edit any specific values in **bot.py** and **crazycommands.py** to your wish.
+After specifying the JSON file, edit any specific values in **bot.js** the commands folder to your wish.

-Then run the start.sh file and voila!
+When you do all that, just run the **start.sh** script and you're good to go!